huggingface/diffusers/docs/source/en/conceptual/contribution.mdx

 You can contribute in many ways ranging from answering questions on issues to adding new diffusion models to the core library.

 In the following, we give an overview of different ways to contribute, ranked by difficulty in ascending order.
+All of them are valuable to the community.

 * 1. Asking and answering questions on [the Diffusers discussion forum](https://discuss.huggingface.co/c/discussion-related-to-httpsgithubcomhuggingfacediffusers) or on [Discord](https://discord.gg/G7tWnz98XR).
 * 2. Opening new issues on [the GitHub Issues tab](https://github.com/huggingface/diffusers/issues/new/choose)